TalDerei/PLONK-Tutorial/README.md

 # **Circom and SnarkJS Demo**

-The demo illustrates a range proof: proving a number is within a range without revealing the actual number, which could be useful in applications like proving your income is in a required range when applying for a credit card without revealing your income.
+The demo illustrates a **range proof**: proving a number is within a range without revealing the actual number.
+This could be useful in applications that require, for example, proving your income is in a specified range when applying for a credit card without revealing your specific income.

 The scripts contain all the information neccessary to generate groth16 and plonk proofs for circom circuits.